chengxe/lot3d/readme.txt

-These raw codes have invoked function provided by "Machine Vision Toolbox", readers can download from http://www.petercorke.com/Toolbox_software.html.
+These raw codes have invoked functions provided by "Machine Vision Toolbox".
+Readers can download the toolbox from http://www.petercorke.com/Toolbox_software.html.
 We assume readers have installed the toolbox correctly.
 Or copy files in the "external" folder to the "lot3d" folder.